Lucien Tesnière

 Lucien Tesnière ([lysjɛ̃ tɛnjɛʁ]; May 13, 1893 – December 6, 1954) was a prominent and influential French linguist.
 He was born in Mont-Saint-Aignan on May 13, 1893.
-As a maître de conférences (senior lecturer) in University of Strasbourg (1924), and later professor in University of Montpellier (1937), he published many papers and books on Slavic languages.
+As a senior lecturer at the University of Strasbourg (1924) and later professor at the University of Montpellier (1937), he published many papers and books on Slavic languages.
 However, his importance in the history of linguistics is based mainly on his development of an approach to the syntax of natural languages that would become known as dependency grammar.
 He presented his theory in his book Éléments de syntaxe structurale (Elements of Structural Syntax), published posthumously in 1959.
 In the book he proposes a sophisticated formalization of syntactic structures, supported by many examples from a diversity of languages.
 Tesnière died in Montpellier on December 6, 1954.

 Many central concepts that the modern study of syntax takes for granted were developed and presented in Éléments.
 For instance, Tesnière developed the concept of valency in detail, and the primary distinction between arguments (actants) and adjuncts (circumstants, French circonstants), which most if not all theories of syntax now acknowledge and build on, was central to Tesnière's understanding.
-Tesnière also argued vehemently that syntax is autonomous from morphology and semantics although his stance is different from generative grammar which takes syntax to be a separate module of the human faculty for language.
+Tesnière also argued vehemently that syntax is autonomous from morphology and semantics, although his stance is different from generative grammar which takes syntax to be a separate module of the human faculty for language.

 Biography

-Lucien Tesnière was born on May 13, 1893 in Mont-Saint-Aignan, now a suburb of Rouen (north-west of France).
+Lucien Tesnière was born on May 13, 1893, in Mont-Saint-Aignan, now a suburb of Rouen (north-west of France).
 He studied Latin, Greek, and German in school, spent time abroad as a young man in England, Germany, and Italy.
 He was enrolled at the Sorbonne (the University of Paris) and the University of Leipzig studying Germanic languages when World War I broke out.
-He was mobilized on August 12 and sent to the front on October 15th.
-He became a prisoner of war on the 16th of February 1915.
+He was mobilized on August 12 and sent to the front on October 15.
+He became a prisoner of war on 16 February 1915.
 He was interned in the camp at Merseburg with 4000 other prisoners from all nationalities.
 During his 40 months of captivity, he continued his intense study of languages.
 He also worked for the German authorities as a French-English-Russian-Italian-German interpreter.

 He continued his studies at the Sorbonne after the war.
 He studied with Joseph Vendryes, and attended lectures at the Collège de France by Antoine Meillet, the most prominent French linguist of the first half of the 20th century.
 In 1920 Tesnière was invited as a lecturer in French to the University of Ljubljana (now the capital of Slovenia), where he wrote his doctoral thesis on the disappearance of the dual in Slovenian.
 He married Jeanne Roulier in Zagreb and fathered three children with her.

 In February 1924, Tesnière became associate professor of Slavic language and literature at the University of Strasbourg, where he taught Russian and Old Slavic.
 Tesnière was promoted to professor of grammaire comparée at the University of Montpellier in 1937.